 Costs of selling a home – and how to reduce them

 Selling property can be expensive.
-With removal companies, conveyancing fees and estate agent fees, you’ll want to make sure you’re saving money wherever possible.
+With removal companies, conveyancing fees and estate agent fees, the costs can spiral if you don't watch out.

-As always, we’re here to help.
-In this guide, we’ll look at the real costs of selling a home with tips on how you can save money.
+As always, Pittis are here to help.
+Here, we’ll look at the actual costs of selling a home and provide some useful tid bits of advice which could save you money.

 How much will it cost to sell my house this year?

 What are conveyancing fees?
-In a nutshell, your solicitor or conveyancer will look after all of the legal issues involved with selling a property.
+Ultimately your conveyancer will look after all of the legal issues involved with selling a property.
 They’ll handle everything, from obtaining the title deeds to dealing with the often numerous enquiries made by your buyer’s solicitors.
 They’ll prepare a draft contract and agree a completion date, ensuring a seamless process throughout.

 How to save money on conveyancing fees?

-- Don’t just consider local conveyancing solicitors.
-If you live near London, chances are that conveyancing costs may well be cheaper if you look further afield.
+- Don’t just go with your local solicitors: If you live near London, chances are that conveyancing fees may be cheaper if you look further afield.

-- Make sure there’s a no sale, no fee promise – so if your sale were to fall through, you wouldn’t be liable for any of the fees, other than disbursements e.g. searches – which are negligible.
+- Look for a no sale, no fee promise: This means that if your sale falls through, you wouldn’t be liable for any of the fees, other than disbursements e.g. searches – which are negligible.
 A no sale, no fee promise is essential if you want to prevent any unnecessary costs.

-Pittis conveyancing team deliver all of this – and more.
-Our experienced conveyancers work extended hours so you can usually reach them at a time more suitable for you.
+Pittis' conveyancing team deliver this and more, working extended hours so you can usually reach them at a time that's best for you.
 What’s more, you can track their progress via your very own online portal, keeping you better informed about the sale of your home.